 Griffey joined the Mariners organization in 1987 when the club selected him No. 1 overall in that year’s June amateur draft.
-He rose swiftly through the club’s minor league system and reached the major leagues in 1989, when he began the first of two stints with the Mariners, and by far the greatest.
+He rose swiftly through the club’s minor league system and reached the major leagues as a 19-year-old in 1989, when he began the first of two tenures with the Mariners, and by far the greatest.

-Griffey departed for Cincinnati in a multi-player trade in 2000 and returned to Seattle in 2009 for his last full season with the club.
+The first stint ended when Griffey departed for Cincinnati in a multi-player trade in 2000.
+He returned to Seattle in 2009 for his last full season with the club.
 Seventeen years old when he began his professional career, Griffey retired early in 2010 at 40.
 Griffey’s career highlights:

-A 10-time All-Star, a 10-time Gold Glove winner and the 1997 unanimous AL Most Valuable Player with the Mariners, Griffey is the most significant player in Seattle baseball history.
-During his first 10 years with the Mariners, Griffey became the club’s first major gate attraction, its first superstar, its first annual All-Star starter, its most forceful personality and the main reason the franchise escaped its dubious history and become a Northwest summer-entertainment fixture.
+A 10-time All-Star, a 10-time Gold Glove winner and the 1997 unanimous American League Most Valuable Player with the Mariners, Griffey is the most significant player in Seattle baseball history.
+During his first 10 seasons with the Mariners, Griffey became the club’s first major gate attraction, its first superstar, its first annual All-Star starter, its most forceful personality and the main reason the franchise escaped its dubious history and become a Northwest summer-entertainment fixture.